WaveTechStudio/SMSRetrieverAPIMaster/README.md

 # Automatic SMS Verification with the SMS Retriever API
-As per Google's new policy with the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.
+This sample code is in JAVA, As per Google's new policy with the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.

-## Google's warning
+## Warning as per the new policy
+- Google restricts which Android apps can request Call Log and SMS permissions
+- Only apps selected as the device's default app for making calls or sending text messages will be able to access call logs and SMS data from now on.
 <img src="./screens/googles_warning.png" width=“400”/>

 ## Solution